QML-Group/HQEC/README.md

-# HQEC
+# LEGO_HQEC

-HQEC is designed to accelerate research efficiency in holographic quantum error-correcting codes.
+LEGO_HQEC is designed to accelerate research efficiency in holographic quantum error-correcting codes.
 The software implements some operations on a holographic tile:

 - Quantum-LEGO-based operator push program on a customizable holographic tile.